quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/10_Wet and dry etching/Wet and dry etching.md

 The etching step uses $SF_6$ with a substrate bias of 5 to 40 V so that the cations generated in the plasma are accelerated nearly vertically into the substrate being etched.
 After etching for a short time, the polymerization process is started.

 A mixture of $C_4F_8$ (high $C/F$ ratio) and argon is used, and all exposed surfaces (sidewalls and horizontal surfaces) are coated with a Teflon like (polymerized $CF_2$) polymer layer approximately 50 nm thick.
-If ion bombardment, due to a small applied bias voltage, is used during the polymerization step, the formation of polymer on the horizontal surfaces can essentially be prevented.
+If ion bombardment, due to a small applied bias voltage, is used during the polymerization step, the formation of **polymer on the horizontal surfaces can essentially be prevented**.
 The etching step is then repeated, and the polymer deposited on the horizontal surfaces is rapidly moved due to the ion bombardment and the presence of reactive fluorine radicals.

 ![[DRIE res.png]]

 ## Over-etch estimation

+When planning an etching process, it is important to take into account the fact that the **film thickness** and the **etch rate** may not be uniform.
+This means that we need to over-etch to be sure to remove any leftover film.
+Obviously the higher the selectivity, the better the results since the substrate would be less affected.

+## Endpoint detection

+### Laser interferometry

+### Optical emission spectroscopy